Lensbaby Twist 60mm F2.5 E-mount lens review by QuietOC

 |comment:||This is a standard Lensbaby Optic Swap Unit combined with a non-tilting, manual focus adapter.
 The Twist 60 Optical Unit can be easily removed and used in other Optic Swap carriers like the Composers.
 I assume their other Optical Swap Units can be used with this non-tilting adapter.
 This is refurbished lens purchased directly from the Lensbaby website.|

-Like the Velvet 56mm it uses only 4 lens elements in 3 groups.
-Also like the Velvet the image gets rather blurred toward the edges.
-Unlike the Velvet it is fairly corrected and reasonable sharp wide-open, though the radially uneven fringing must be the result from some misalignment in this example.
+Like most other Lensbaby designs it only uses 4 lens elements in 3 groups and the image gets rather blurred toward the edges.
+Unlike the Velvets it is fairly corrected and reasonable sharp wide-open, though the radially uneven fringing must be the result from some misalignment in this example.

 It has a much narrower angle-of-view than the Minolta 58mm.